 Well, I will say it is nothing but lack of civic sense, empathy towards the environment, and understanding how they are damaging the ecological balance with such irresponsible behavior.
 Some of them do it for the mere show off or to get themselves viral on the short-lived social media.
 They leave a long term impact on the environment.

-Confronting them means getting into trouble, spoiling the mood, sometimes taking on punches and derailing your trip as locals have closed their eyes and they don’t come forward to rescue.
+Confronting them means getting into trouble, spoiling the mood, sometimes taking on punches, and derailing your trip.
+Locals have closed their eyes, and they don’t come forward to your rescue.
 Aah, my heart bleeds as I write all this but anyway let’s come back to topic 🙂 🙂 …

 How can you help?

-You can help save this beautiful heaven on earth called Ladakh from this filth & littering by learning, following, sharing, spreading and educating about some the below mentioned tips for responsible travel in the Himalayas.
+You can help save this beautiful heaven on earth called Ladakh from this filth & littering by learning, following, sharing, spreading, and educating about some of the below-mentioned tips for responsible travel in the Himalayas.

 Really?
 Alone I can help bring this change?

 I believe every step or a bit count to the overall success of anything.
-If you can participate, then together we can bring the much-needed change and its long-lasting impact will be inevitable.
-The change starts from you, runs into your family and then beyond.
-This is what I have followed in my life so far starting from myself and then educating my families existing and coming generations.
-Bringing a change in your circle of influence will help you participate in a bigger cause.
+If you can participate, then together, we can bring the much-needed change, and its long-lasting impact will be inevitable.
+The change starts from you, runs into your family, and then beyond.

 Let’s look at these tips for responsible travel in the Himalayas one by one.